Abdullah-Al-Wahed-Labib/FUNWARE/README.md

 # FUNWARE
-A fun script to make a computer inaccessible
+A fun script to make a computer inaccessible.

 This script causes extremely serious problems like bootloop, disk partition damage, boot-data removal etc.